Rishikdk/number-plate-traking/README.md

 or
 you can go to https://docs.ultralytics.com/

-Make sure that your version should be same
+Make sure that your version should be same in terms of python recommandations

 step-1
 set up environment